MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 For your SQL database, you should run the following database maintenance routine against the DYNAMICS database and all company databases in or Microsoft SQL Server Management Studio.
 The database maintenance routine will help to ensure that your table structure is ready to be upgraded if there are no errors indicated.
 Be sure that there are no allocation or consistency errors in the results.

-If you prefer to perform table maintenance only on the tables that have changed, lists of tables that have changed from previous releases are available on the Microsoft Dynamics GP 2018 media as part of the Software Developers’ Kit (SDK).
+If you prefer to perform table maintenance only on the tables that have changed, lists of tables that have changed from previous releases are available on the [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 media as part of the Software Developers’ Kit (SDK).

 ![displays a lightbulb to indication tips and tricks.](media/lightbulb.png "Lightbulb symbol")It’s a good idea to make a second backup after performing table maintenance, but before upgrading to a new version.
 If you have this backup and an expected problem occurs while upgrading, you won’t have to repeat the table maintenance step.

 ## Known issues

-Review the following known issues before upgrading to Microsoft Dynamics GP 2018.
+Review the following known issues before upgrading to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.
 To be sure that you review the most current known issues, download the latest version of this manual from <https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#GP2018>.

 ### Records that aren’t valid in purchase order tables